anirudhjak06/Ensemble-Modelling-and-Visualization-of-Data/README.md

 ## MAJOR PROJECT

-The major project assigned in this internship required me to work with Multinomial Naive Bayes, K-Nearest Neighbors(knn) and Random Forest models for a given dataset (problem) and to decide which is the best classification algorithm (as per accuracy).
+The major project assigned in this internship required me to work with Multinomial Naive Bayes, K-Nearest Neighbors (KNN) and Random Forest models for a given dataset (problem) and to decide which is the best classification algorithm (as per accuracy).

 I have worked upon Information.csv dataset for this project.
 I also performed Exploratory Data Analysis on the data set given by Verzeo team.
 Moreover, I have performed Ensemble Learning where I have built a model using the 3 classfication algorithms which resulted in an accuracy of 61%.
 Based on the observations, the project was successfully completed.